 - Equipment recommendation & bidding

 Chicago Southland Fiber Network

-The Chicago Southland Fiber Network (www.csfn.us) consists of 60 miles of fiber optic backbone and lateral infrastructure linking south suburban municipalities, public safety sites, community colleges, economic development fiber optic access sites, and two major Cook County anchor locations – Markham Courthouse and Oak Forest Hospital.
+The Chicago Southland Fiber Network (www.csfn.us) consists of an initial 60 miles of fiber optic backbone and lateral infrastructure linking south suburban municipalities, public safety sites, community colleges, economic development fiber optic access sites, and two major Cook County anchor locations – Markham Courthouse and Oak Forest Hospital.
 This infrastructure provides backbone connectivity to the South Suburban Mayors and Managers Association (SSMMA) communities along the I-57 and other key sites in the corridor, establishing access to high capacity Internet services.

 This enables access to the Illinois Century Network (ICN), which is used for education and public institutions.
 Dark fiber resources for both public and private entities provides point-to-point of multi-point network and data applications.

 As part of the project, Urbancom.net has upgraded the data center facility in Oak Forest to a Tier III+ level, which accommodates more than 50 high density server cabinets for both governmental and commercial co-location of servers, cloud computing, and disaster recovery support.

 Urbancom.net CEO Ed Urban commented at the recent Southland Economic Development conference that he is pleased with the high level of support provided by former Governor Quinn for the project which he believes will be an economic boom to Chicago’s south suburbs.